brootaylor/brootaylor-v3/src/_content/pages/homepage.md

 permalink: "/index.html"

-date: 2025-04-23T18:39:27.631Z
+date: 2025-04-28T13:39:27.631Z

 priority: 1
 ---

-I thrive in roles that ***strike a balance between user and developer experiences***, empowering teams to write great code that aligns with their needs and preferences while ensuring a positive user experience.
+I particularly enjoy roles that ***strike a balance between user and developer experiences*** &mdash; empowering teams to write great code that aligns with their needs and preferences, while ensuring a positive user experience.

 I try my best to build web solutions that are [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and as future-friendly as possible.
-For this reason I *prefer* a vanilla approach and tend to be fairly tech-agnostic.
+For this reason I prefer a vanilla approach and tend to be fairly tech-agnostic.

 <div class="call-out | flow">
-  <p>Whether you're <em><strong>starting a website from fresh</strong></em> or <em><strong>enhancing an existing one</strong></em>, I'm here to help you establish a lasting and meaningful online presence.</p>
+  <p>Whether you're <em><strong>starting a website from fresh</strong></em> or <em><strong>enhancing an existing one</strong></em>, I'd love to help you establish a lasting and meaningful online presence.</p>
   <p><a href="/contact">Please get in touch</a> if you think I may be able to help out with your next project &mdash; or if you'd just like to connect. 👋</p>
 </div>